bnosac/tokenizers.bpe/README.md

 - YouTokenToMe is an unsupervised text tokenizer focused on computational efficiency
 - It currently implements fast Byte Pair Encoding (BPE) [[Sennrich et al.](https://www.aclweb.org/anthology/P16-1162)]
 - YouTokenToMe is available at https://github.com/VKCOM/YouTokenToMe
+- Note that the flat_hash_map used in YouTokenToMe was replaced by [parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap)

 ## Features